Jennifer Rudolph Walsh: Biography

-Walsh launched a conference department in 2014, WME Live, which is responsible for creating national conferences for Oprah Winfrey with 'The Life You Want' Tour, Arianna Huffington's 'Thrive', and Cosmopolitan Magazines 'Fun Fearless Life'.
-She created Together Live in 2016, a touring event emceed by Walsh that brings an array of thought leaders, social activists, athletes, and celebrity guests to cities across the country for a night of inspired talks, interviews, and interactive conversation.
+In 2011, she created WME's first Women's Summit, which assembled 120 female execs from the agency's offices around the world.
+Walsh launched a conference department in 2014, WME Live, which created national conferences for Oprah Winfrey with 'The Life You Want' Tour, Arianna Huffington's 'Thrive', and Cosmopolitan Magazines 'Fun Fearless Life'.

+With author and speaker Glennon Doyle, she co-launched Together Live in 2016, a touring event that brought an array of thought leaders, social activists, athletes, and celebrity guests to cities across the country for a night of inspired talks, interviews, and interactive conversation.